tstevelt/invest_website/README.md

 - Unlimited referral fees.
 You can earn more than the cost of a subscription!

 The live website is located at <https://stocks.silverhammersoftware.com>

+### Live Website Service Disruption

+Our data provider, IEX Cloud, announced that they will be stopping all service on August 31, 2024.
+We are currently investigating other service providers with reasonable prices.
+In the meantime, we are only loading data for securities which are held in portfolios.

+Other impacts include:
+- Fundamental data is severely sporatic
+- News is no longer available
+- Screeeners no longer work, as there isn't any data for them to search

 ### Installation